 Press Bank L/M button to adjust the voice bank of current channel.
 When these buttons are valid, the LCD displays the 'BANK L/M' and the current voice bank number.
-The voice can be adjusted or selected with +/- Button.
+The voice can be adjusted or selected with NUMERIC button or +/-Button.
 The initial setting is 00, adjusting scale is 0~127.
 The operation steps and LCD displays the following:

-- (1)Press the "Bank L/M" button for one time and the LCD displays "Bank L/M". - (2)Press "+" or "-" button to adjust the keyboard Bank L/M, the LCD will display the current keyboard bank L/M value on the bottom- left corner. - (3)Press the "Enter" button to confirm and the LCD will display "Done".
+- (1)Press the SHIFT button for one or two times until the LCD displays "Shift ON". - (2)Press the "Bank L/M" button for one or two times until the LCD displays "Bank L/M". - (3)Press "+" or "-" button to adjust the keyboard Bank L/M, the LCD will display the current keyboard bank L/M value on the bottom- left corner. - (4)Press the "Enter" button to confirm and the LCD will display "Done".